PhD Health Administration Degree Programs

 What Kind of PhD in Health Administration Jobs Can I Find in New Hampshire?

 Upon completing your dissertation and earning your PhD, you should have a firm decision regarding your career path.
-In New Hampshire, demand for medical services managers is expected to increase 24% between 2012 and 2022 (O*Net, 2016).
-The average PhD in health administration salary in New Hampshire for a medical manager is $
+In New Hampshire, demand for medical services managers is expected to increase by 17% between 2018 and 2028.
+The average PhD in health administration salary in New Hampshire for a medical manager is $120,490 per year.

-If you plan on pursuing a career in the research sector, note that job openings for clinical research coordinators are only expected to increase 4% by 2022 (O*Net, 2016).
-Clinical research coordinators claim an average doctorate in health administration salary in New Hampshire of $
+If you plan on pursuing a career in the research sector, job openings for clinical research coordinators are projected to increase by 11% over that same period.
+Clinical research coordinators claim an average doctorate in health administration salary of $124,890 annually at the national level.

 You may have a number of professional opportunities available to you at the doctoral level.
 The New Hampshire Hospital Association is an excellent resource for healthcare administrators and executives.
 Some of the largest facilities in New Hampshire include New Hampshire Hospital and Southern New Hampshire Medical Center.